-Plugin: python.d.plugin Module: ceph
+Plugin: go.d.plugin Module: ceph

-This collector is supported on all platforms.
+This collector is only supported on the following platforms:

 This collector supports collecting metrics from multiple instances of this integration, including remote instances.